vtog/labGuides/source/ocp/assissted-installer-notes.rst

 The following are notes on deploying OCP with the console AI.

 #.
-AI console static network configuration
+AI console simple network config

    .. code-block:: yaml